forrestjgq/lsp/thread/pwpt/pthread1.md

 When a processor switches between two processes, all of the hardware state for that process becomes invalid.
 Some may need to be changed as part of the context switch procedure-data cache and virtual memory translation entries may be flushed, for example.
 Even when they do not need to be flushed immediately, however, the data is not useful to the new process.
 Each process has a separate virtual memory address space, but threads running within the same process share the virtual address space and all other process data.

 Threads can make high-bandwidth communication easier between independent parts of your program.
 You don't have to worry about message passing mechanisms like pipes or about keeping shared memory region address references consistent between several different address spaces.
 Synchronization is faster, and programming is much more natural.
 If you create or open a file, all threads can use it.
-If you allocate a dynamic data structure with malloc, you can pass the address to other threads and they can reference it.
+If you allocate a dynamic data structure with `malloc`, you can pass the address to other threads and they can reference it.
 Threads make it easy to take advantage of concurrency.

 ### 1.3.2 ... because the world is asynchronous